mohan455/Test_sample/Readme.md

     4)With changes now verifying(first time)
 	5)With changes now verifying(second time)
-    6)Now the change request is verifying from the remote(frist time)
+    6)Now the change request is verifying from the remote(frist time) 7)Now the change request is verifying from the remote(2nd time)